 I could feel the thing on the back of my throat, near my uvula.
 It wasn’t coming out.
 I started making noises.
 I sounded like a German with a speech impediment.
 I grabbed a napkin and began wiping my tongue, trying to scrape the offending insect from my palate.
 At one point, I realized I had to suck it up and actually suck it in.
 I had to swallow the bug.
 Eww.

 For the rest of this article, please go to http://www.observer-reporter.com/article/20150529/COLUMN0701/150529388#.VWs3989Viko

-Mike Buzzelli is an author and comedian.
-His book, "Below Average Genius," a collection of essays culled from his weekly humor column at the Observer-Reporter, can be purchused here:
+(Mike Buzzelli is a stand up comedian and a sit down author.
+His book, "Below Average Genius," a collection of humor columns culled from the Observer-Reporter, can be purchased here: